tofetpuzo/Calluma/README.md

    - Use your registered email and password to log in.

-3. **Manage tasks:**

-   - Add new tasks by clicking the `Add Task` button.
-   - Edit or delete tasks by selecting the task from the list.

-4. **Set reminders:**

-   - Navigate to the reminders section and set reminders for your tasks.

 ## Built With

 - [Java](https://www.java.com) - The programming language used.
-- [Android Studio](https://developer.android.com/studio) - The official IDE for Android development.

 ## Contributing